segmentio/segment-docs/src/engage/content/email/template.md

 ---
 Use Twilio Engage to build personalized email templates to store and use throughout marketing campaigns.

-Build an email template from scratch using the [Drag and Drop Editor](/docs/engage/content/email/editor/) or the [Visual HTML Editor](/docs/engage/content/email/visual-html-editor/).
+Build an email template from scratch using the [Drag and Drop Editor](/docs/engage/content/email/editor/) or the [Advanced HTML Editor](/docs/engage/content/advanced-html-editor/).
 Include [personalized content](#personalize-with-merge-tags) in the subject line, preview text, and email body to engage with users based on their profile traits and actions.

 ## Build an Email template